Jules Isaac: Death and legacy

 Jules Isaac died on September 6, 1963.
-Although he, like Pope John XXIII, did not live to see the results of the Vatican II Council in the Nostra Aetate published in 1965.
-However. the document was the culmination of Isaac’s work in Jewish-Christian relations and his voice "could be heard echoing" in it.
+Although he, like Pope John XXIII, did not live to see the results of the Vatican II Council in Nostra Aetate, published in 1965, this document was the culmination of Isaac’s work in Jewish-Christian relations and his voice "could be heard echoing" in it.

-On May 3, 1964 the Jewish Christian Friendship Association, of which Isaac was a cofounder, put on a commemorative celebration in honour of Isaac.
+On May 3, 1964, the Jewish Christian Friendship Association, of which Isaac was a cofounder, put on a commemorative celebration in honour of Isaac.

-An International Conference to commemorate the fiftieth anniversary of Isaac's death was held June 30–July 3, 2013 in Aix-en-Provence.
+An International Conference to commemorate the fiftieth anniversary of Isaac's death was held June 30–July 3, 2013, in Aix-en-Provence.
 The conference was held in cooperation with IECJ, Interuniversity Institute of Jewish Studies & Culture.
 The opening address “The Legacy of Jules Isaac” was given by Edouard Robberechts who is a lecturer in Jewish philosophy at the Aix-Marseille University.
 In the address, Robberechts spoke of the "two passions" that animated Isaac's life: "the passion for truth, and the ethical requirement for justice."
 As a historian, Isaac's passion for truth was played out by his "honest and patient scientific" search for "historical truth."
 His passion for justice meant that he saw his "historical work" as revealing "demands justice and calls for individual responsibility" so as to direct history in a "more humane" way.

-In April 2015, a website for the Jules Isaac Foundation was established in the Netherlands.
+In April 2015 a website for the Jules Isaac Foundation was established in the Netherlands.
 The Jules Isaac Foundation is a Christian foundation in the Netherlands.
 The Foundation's goals include furthering knowledge about the life and works of Isaac, in particular with regard to his role as a pioneer in the development of a Christian theology without anti-Semitism.